Genpeng/play-with-data-structures/README.md

-# play-with-data-structure
+# play-with-data-structures
-Learn the data structure from scratch.
+Learn the data structures from scratch.